PinkBro05/COS30019-Assignment2B-ML-DL/README.md

 1. Launch the application: `python main.py`
 2. Enter origin and destination SITE_NO values
 3. Select algorithm from dropdown
-4. Optionally enable traffic predictions
+4. Optionally enable traffic predictions:
+   - Check "Use Traffic Flow Predictions" checkbox
+   - Select your preferred ML model from the dropdown
 5. Click "Find Paths" to see results

 ### Programmatic Usage